 Different management tools for each platform are standard in distributed environments.
 They can be connected via APIs, so you can conduct activities on various devices using your favorite interfaces.
 Using fewer interfaces enhances insight into all systems’ security and compliance status in your environment and streamlines operations.

-Instead of using spreadsheets to manage compliance requirements, adopt the ROAR Platform to streamline compliance risk management for all compliance frameworks.
+Instead of using spreadsheets to manage compliance requirements, adopt the ZenGRC Platform to streamline compliance risk management for all compliance frameworks.

 It provides a single source of truth that ensures the organization is always audit-ready.
 Policies and procedures are revision-controlled and easy to find in the document repository.
 Workflow management features offer easy tracking, automated reminders, and audit trails.
 Insightful reporting and dashboards give visibility to gaps and high-risk areas.To see how ZenGRC can streamline your compliance processes, contact us for a demo.